 Thank you Bernie.
 So talk about your involvement with bar associations, because I know you’ve been involved with many.
 Why did you get involved, and what benefits did you gain?
 Also, what benefits do you think younger or experienced lawyers could gain from being more involved with bar associations?

-I think it's very important for young lawyers to become involved in the various sections of the bar associations where they have an interest.
+I think it’s very important for young lawyers to become involved in the various sections of the bar associations where they have an interest.
 Our sections are the matrimonial and family law sections.
 As a young lawyer, I started out in these various sections.
-Then, if you attended the meetings and you enjoyed them as I did, you normally worked your way up the ladder being the secretary, treasurer and that type of thing, until you got to the point where you were the chairman of the committee.
+Then, if you attended the meetings and you enjoyed them as I did, you normally worked your way up the ladder, being the secretary, treasurer, until you got to the point where you were the chairman of the committee.

 Also, it’s good for your profile because these committees tend to be relatively high-profile in the big cities anyway and if you’re a chair of a committee, your name goes into a report, then into a journal and other lawyers in other specialties will see that if he or she has made that position or is in that position, they must be relatively qualified.
 So it’s a good public relations move as well, in addition to being a good learning tool.
 For me, it was also a lot of fun being involved in these various committees because of the camaraderie that you have with follow members.